 "Habitats don't come with a nice endless supply of oxy.
 In belter-idiom wasters are literally a 'waste of air,'" I said, trying to ignore the half-remembered particular kind of self-loathing.
 A mix of belief in that one didn't have a future and a hatred for a person who put other people in danger.
 "People like that are a drain on the habitat that potentially hazards the community," I finished.

 "Oh," she said.

 Ian Stefan Victor Cameron settled back a little in his life-support chair as his sister and Roland talked.
-The neural-feeds built into it were like those found in a mech, but without the need for EMP hardening and the robustness of combat equipment, were much more responsive.
+The neural-feeds built into it were like those found in a mech, but without the need for EMP hardening and the robustness of combat equipment, they were much more responsive.

 "What do you think?" he asked.
 With the vocoder turned off the dry rasp of his voice was nearly silent.

 "You know him better than I do, sir," the voice had a faint electric buzz to it.

 "Two steps in the chain of command, sir, not one.
 He was the junior MechWarrior in my second lance.
 I only knew him for about six weeks before the coup.
 You've known him for more than a decade."